DarkEnergySurvey/bpz/validation/readme.txt

 To perform all the unit tests.
 They should all (except 1) pass.

+Test data.
+Currently test data is randomised numbers, just so the codes check for the correct column names.
+We could insert a known signal, and do an end to end test of the validation pipeline.

 5. === More information ===
 For an interactive demo open the ipython notebook